herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 ### skopeoTimeout

 Maximum duration of mirroring jobs.
 The timeout must be between 5 minutes (300 seconds) and 12 hours (43200 seconds).
 The `skopeoTimeout` parameter accepts a time unit as a suffix; `s` for seconds, `m` for minutes, and `h` for hours.
 For example, `10m` for 10 minutes.
 5 minutes (300 seconds) by default.
-Setting a timeout requires Quay version 3.15 or later.

 __Type__: string